 From December to the end of February, when the temperature drops to zero, Lake Brienz is transformed into a natural ice rink.

-The area near the top next to Forsthaus is the exact location of the rink, and by request, the back rink can be reserved for groups looking to engage in winter sporting activities and games, such as ice hockey and curling.
+The area next to Forsthaus is the exact location of the rink, and by request, the back rink can be reserved for groups looking to engage in winter sporting activities and games, such as ice hockey and curling.

 The outdoor skating rink offers amenities where skates are available for free, and skating aids for children and beginners are also available.

 After parking next to the Forsthaus, you can warm yourself up with a light meal or snack with a hot beverage inside the Forsthaus as you and your group decide on your next steps.